-Current section number Proposed new section number, if applicable Current requirement Proposed change and rationale n/a 17 n/a Subsection A references the statutory authority for delegation of informal fact- finding to an agency subordinate and establishes that such delegation may occur upon a determination that probable cause exists that a practitioner may be subject to a disciplinary action.
-Subsection B sets out the types of cases that may not be delegated to an agency subordinate, except as may be approved by a committee of the board include the following: Intentional or negligent conduct that causes serious injury to a patient; Impairment with an inability to practice with skill and safety; Sexual misconduct; Indiscriminate prescribing or dispensing; Medication error in administration or dispensing; or Unauthorized practice.
+Current section number Proposed new section number, if applicable Current requirement Proposed change and rationale n/a 15 n/a Subsection A references the statutory authority for delegation of informal fact-finding to an agency subordinate and establishes that such delegation may occur upon a determination that probable cause exists that a practitioner may be subject to a disciplinary action.
+Subsection B sets out the types of cases that may not be delegated to an agency subordinate including the following: Intentional or negligent conduct that causes or is likely to cause injury; 2.
+Conducting the practice of funeral services in such a manner as to constitute a danger to the health, safety, and well-being of the staff or the public; 3.
+Impairment with an inability to practice with skill and safety; Inappropriate handling of dead human bodies; 5.
+Sexual misconduct; 6.
+Misappropriation of funds; or 7.
+Aiding or abetting unauthorized practice.
 Subsection C sets out the criteria for the individual who may serve as an agency subordinate to include board members (both current and former), professional staff and others deemed knowledgeable by virtue of their training and experience in administrative proceedings involving the regulation and discipline of health professionals.
 The Board has provided for flexibility in the choice of an agency subordinate but also specified that the Board will authorize agency subordinates.
 Therefore, the authority for subordinates rests with the Board as an extension of its authority in disciplinary matters.
+The proposed regulation also provides that the executive director will maintain a list of

 The proposed regulation also provides that the executive director will maintain a list of appropriately qualified persons to whom an informal fact-finding proceeding may be delegated, and that the board may delegate to the executive director the selection of the agency subordinate who is deemed appropriately qualified to conduct a proceeding based on the qualifications of the subordinate and the type of case being heard.